conoro/hugo.conoroneill.com/content/post/the-chiltern-challenge-50k-conors-first-ultra-marathon.md

 Obviously this is not a race with crowds of supporters but there were a couple of places where people gave me a big cheer and it was bloody wonderful.

-As the day progressed, I was just in fantastic mental form.
+As the day progressed, I was in top mental form.
 The best ever in a race.
-I was loving every minute of it and had no issues apart from a pain that was forming in my left calf and two squished bloody little toes.
+I was loving every minute of it and had no issues apart from a pain that was growing in my left calf and two squished bloody little toes.

 ![Another field](http://conoroneill.com.s3.amazonaws.com/wp-content/uploads/2017/07/2017-07-15%2015.31.41.jpg)

-I had long chats in my head about the amazing Public Rights of Way and Freedom to Roam rules in the UK.
+I had long chats in my head about the amazing [Public Rights of Way](https://en.wikipedia.org/wiki/Rights_of_way_in_England_and_Wales) and [Freedom to Roam](https://en.wikipedia.org/wiki/Freedom_to_roam) rules in the UK.
 The areas where I was running has a maze of routes, paths and tracks over private land.
-The gates and stiles work well and I saw no rubbish anywhere.
+The gates and stiles worked well and I saw no rubbish anywhere.
 Meanwhile in Ireland, we're still living in some sort of John B Keane play.

-There were lots of pre-warning about briars and nettles so I had also done an emergency purchase of cheap Kalenji leg sleeves.
+There were lots of pre-warnings about briars and nettles so I had also done an emergency purchase of cheap Kalenji leg sleeves in the week before.
 They worked brilliantly for the nettles apart from the head-height ones.

 ![Nettles](http://conoroneill.com.s3.amazonaws.com/wp-content/uploads/2017/07/2017-07-15%2014.48.41.jpg)

-They also seemed to help a lot with the left calf pain.
+The sleeves also seemed to help a lot with the left calf pain.

 There was a stretch of a couple of miles on a road which I hated.
 Not only was it incredibly steep in places, I also had to deal with cars.
 This was by far my slowest segment.
 All of the others were within minutes of each other.